Keep the Trail Access info current...

-Rawson Falls walk is a 5km, grade 4 Return hike located in the Boorganna Nature Reserve, NSW.
+Rawson Falls walk is a 5km, grade 4 return hike, located in the Boorganna Nature Reserve, New South Wales.
 The hike should take approximately 1.5hrs to complete.

 While in Boorganna Nature Reserve, be sure to take the trip out along Rawson Falls walk, which you can follow all the way down to the very base of the waterfall, with its deep, tranquil plunge pool at the bottom.

 For your effort, you’ll be rewarded with absolutely spectacular views of the 40m high falls and the diverse surrounding vegetation; you can see all six types of forest that make up the reserve from here.
 In spring, look out for the beautiful flowering orange blossom and spotted cinnamon orchids, while in autumn, the brightly coloured fungi of the forest can be quite remarkable to see.

 A trip to the waterfall, with a relaxed lunch at the picnic area and a refreshing dip at the bottom of the falls, makes for a perfect day trip.
 The track is even signposted along the way with interesting facts about the rainforest and its history.